K1-ZR/practice-git/README.md

 # step 13: remove local and remote branches
 $ git push --delete <remote_name> <branch_name>
 $ git branch -d <branch_name>
+$ git remote prune origin
+# Deletes all stale remote-tracking branches.
+These stale branches have already been removed from the remote repository referenced by <name>, but are still locally available in "remotes/<name>".
 ```
 # Relevant
 * to modify VSCode extnesions: